 Moreover, different detection tools give varying results that sometimes are off by 20 to 60 percent.
 Some of them greenlight AI-generated texts as human-written, while others tend to be more suspicious and flag human content as “robotic.”
 However, by applying several detectors and comparing the results, you can more or less accurately assess the likelihood of text being natural or artificial.

-For this article, I conducted an experiment using two pieces of text: the final draft of an earlier blog about jobs that won’t be replaced by AI and a text on the same topic that I asked ChatGPT to create for me.
-While some detectors misattributed AI’s creation as human or mixed, and some were suspicious about particular paragraphs of my authorship, pulling results from different detectors is very likely to give you the full picture.
+For this article, I conducted an experiment using two pieces of text: the final draft of discipline over motivation and a text on the same topic that I asked ChatGPT to create for me.
+Most detectors caught ChatGPT red-handed this time, but some were still suspicious about particular passages of my authorship, and one memorably declared both texts fake.
+Pulling results from different detectors is very likely to give you the full picture.

 Based on the analysis of fragments misattributed to AI in human text, I would say an average AI content detector tends to see short sentences and objective, dispassionate tone as AI features.
-It also might mislabel friendly human-sounding phrases that can be easily categorized as “attention grabbers,” such as short rhetoric questions (e.g., “Should you worry?”) or call-to-action (e.g., “Let’s find out!”).
+It also might mislabel friendly human-sounding phrases that can be easily categorized as “attention grabbers,” such as short rhetoric questions (e.g., “So how do you fix it?”) or call-to-action (e.g., “So, let’s talk about it.”).
 Such phrases occur naturally in blogs and entertainment articles but might be overused in marketing copy.
 The first widely available AI tools, such as Jasper, usually targeted marketing niche, so it’s no surprise AI detection tools were trained on significant volumes of marketing content.
 They might misinterpret upbeat tone, short sentences, and engaging little hooks as generated content because these features oversaturated the generated texts AI was fed.

 The line between AI and human-generated text is likely to be blurred as more advanced models will become available.
-It’s already happening with GPT-4.
+It’s already happening with GPT-4 and its successors, such as GPT-5.
 According to Irene Solaiman, policy director at AI start-up Hugging Face, there is no magical solution to AI detection.
 “These detection models are playing catch-up, and they’re not going to be as good [as AI text generators],” she said in an interview with Euronews.
 The same source cited Muhammad Abdul-Mageed, Assistant professor at the University of British Columbia, as he likened developing an effective detection tool to chasing a moving target.

 10 Free AI Detector Tools and Their Accuracy